BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 * **Wounded Allies**

 The Objective Markers in each player's deployment zone represent wounded allies they are attempting to get to safety.
-Wounded allies are treated as Heavy Objects (see [page 134](../rules_manual/advanced_rules.md#heavy-objects) of the *Middle-earth Strategy Battle Game Rules Manual*).
-If, during the End Phase of any turn, a friendly model is carrying a wounded ally and is wholly within a friendly Sanctuary, the wounded ally is removed from the battlefield and has been rescued.
-Models may never carry their opponent's wounded allies under any circumstances.
+Wounded allies are treated as Heavy Objects (see [page 134](../rules_manual/advanced_rules.md#heavy-objects) of the *Middle-earth Strategy Battle Game Rules Manual*). <span style="color: darkmagenta">If, during the End Phase of any turn, a friendly model is in base contact with a wounded ally and both the model and wounded ally are wholly within a friendly Sanctuary, the wounded ally is removed from the battlefield and has been rescued.</span> Models may never carry their opponent's wounded allies under any circumstances.

 ![](../media/scenarios/matched_play_guide/escort_the_wounded.jpg){ width=1000 height=670 }